-Development on the site must accord with Local Plan Policy E/8 and the following additional requirements shall all also be met:
+Development on the Histon and Impington station area as shown on Map 23 must accord with Local Plan Policy E/8 and the following additional requirements shall all also be met:

 - The former station building should be retained and reused as appropriate for commercial or a community use. - A through footpath / cycleway to allow access to Vision Park should be provided. - Ensuring existing provision of village shops and services (providing key amenity value in this part of the village) are maintained or enhanced.